Srlmt/Crypto-API-Vignette/README.md

 **Input:** Date in “YYYY-MM-DD” format

-**Output:** Returns a table of containing crypto market information for the input date
+**Output:** Returns a table of containing crypto market information on the input date

 ``` r